emibk/ACIT4610-1-Assignment-1/README.md

 Our GA-based solver:

-\- Minimizes the total Euclidean travel distance across all routes,
+- Minimizes the total Euclidean travel distance across all routes,

-\- Ensures that each customer is visited exactly once,

-\- Splits customer permutations into routes using dynamic programming (DP) to optimally assign vehicles.

-The implementation is written in Python as a single Jupyter-compatible script (spaghetti style).
+The implementation is written in Python as a single Jupyter Notebook.